Tantra: Tantric age

 From the 8th to the 14th century, Tantric traditions rose to prominence and flourished throughout India and beyond.
 By the 10th century, the main elements of tantric practice had reached maturity and were being practiced in Saiva and Buddhist contexts.
 This period has been referred to as the 'Tantric Age' by some scholars due to prevalence of Tantra.

-Also by the 10th century, numerous tantric texts (variously called Agamas, Samhitas and Tantras) had been written, particularly in Kashmir, Nepal and Bengal.
+Also by the 10th century, numerous tantric texts had been written, particularly in Kashmir, Nepal and Bengal.
 By this time, Tantric texts had also been translated into regional languages such as Tamil, and Tantric practices had spread across South Asia.
 Tantra also spread into Tibet, Indonesia and China.

 Gavin Flood describes the Tantric age as follows:

 Tantrism has been so pervasive that all of Hinduism after the eleventh century, perhaps with the exception of the vedic Srauta tradition, is influenced by it.
 All forms of Saiva, Vaisnava and Smarta religion, even those forms which wanted to distance themselves from Tantrism, absorbed elements derived from the Tantras.

 Though the whole northern and Himalayan part of India was involved in the development of tantra, Kashmir was a particularly important center, both Saiva and Buddhist and numerous key tantric texts were written there according to Padoux.

 According to Alexis Sanderson, the Śaiva Tantra traditions of medieval Kashmir were mainly divided between the dualistic Śaiva Siddhanta and the non-dualist theology found in Śakta lineages like the Trika, Krama and Kaula.
 The non-dualists generally accepted and made use of sexual and transgressive practices, while the dualists mostly rejected them.

 Saiva tantra was especially successful because it managed to forge strong ties with South Asian kings who valued the power (shakti) of fierce deities like the warrior goddess Durga as a way to increase their own royal power.
 These kings took part in royal rituals led by Saiva "royal gurus" in which they were symbolically married to tantric deities and thus became the earthly representative of male gods like Shiva.
 Saiva tantra could also employ a variety of protection and destruction rituals which could be used for the benefit of the kingdom and the king.
 Tantric Shaivism was adopted by the kings of Kashmir, as well as by the Somavamshis of Odisha, the Kalachuris, and the Chandelas of Jejakabhukti (in Bundelkhand).
 There is also evidence of state support from the Cambodian Khmer Empire.
-As noted by Samuel, in spite of the increased depiction of female goddesses, these tantric traditions all seemed to have been mostly "male-directed and male-controlled."